nuuuwan/news_lk3_data/README.md

 *2024-02-22 13:21:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Enjoining-order-issued-restraining-ITAK-from-holding-national-convention/108-277555) · `en`

-Colombo, Feb 22 (Daily Mirror) - The Trincomalee District Court issued an enjoining order restraining office bearers of Ilankai Tamil Arasu Kadchi (ITAK) from holding the National Convention scheduled to be held on February 19.
+Colombo, Feb 22 (Daily Mirror) - The Trincomalee District Court issued an enjoining order restraining office bearers of Ilankai Tamil Arasu Kadchi (ITAK) from holding the National Convention which was scheduled to be held on February 19.

 The District Court made this order consequent to a plaint filed by plaintiff Chandrasekaram Para, a member of the ITAK, and this enjoining order will be effective till February 29.